- The Universal Credit full service areas

 David Stickland has been a Shelter trainer since 2003.
 He has extensive experience as a Citizens Advice and local authority benefits caseworker.

 David now combines training with working in frontline advice.
-He is the lead trainer at The Benefits Training Company and works as an adviser on a busy telephone advice service in London.
+He is the lead trainer at The Benefits Training Co. and works as an adviser on a busy telephone advice service in London.
 He runs a large number of Shelter's Housing Benefit and Welfare Benefits courses.

 Before becoming a benefits adviser, David worked abroad as an English language teacher where he developed an interactive training style that is engaging, informative and enjoyable.